mpv-player/mpv/DOCS/man/ipc.rst

 mpv can be controlled by external programs using the JSON-based IPC protocol.
 It can be enabled by specifying the path to a unix socket using the option ``--input-unix-socket``.
 Clients can connect to this socket and send commands to the player or receive events from it.
-You can use the ``socat`` tool to send commands (and receive reply) from the shell.
-See the ``--idle`` option how to make mpv start without exiting immediately or playing a file.

 .. warning::